 Four of Enzo’s highly expressive, colorful paintings have been translated into gift cards that will benefit malnourished children in the Philippines.
 A box of 12 cards featuring all 4 paintings is Php 250.

-A of target 300 gift card sets sold will enroll these 8 children in NVC’s 6-month daily Mingo Meals feeding program (top): Princes 4, Cristina 3, Yesha Mae 3, Francis 3, and (bottom): Eugene 5, Jethro 4.
+An initial set of 300 gift card sets all sold within one month, and enrolled these 8 children in NVC’s 6-month daily Mingo Meals feeding program (top): Princes 4, Cristina 3, Yesha Mae 3, Francis 3, and (bottom): Eugene 5, Jethro 4.
 James Coby 2, Neil John, 3.
 They have been identified as malnourished an in need of nutritional supplementation.
 They reside in Brgy.
 Punta Taytay, Negros Occidental.

 Raising autism awareness